Chow Ching-Wen: Third Time Modern Critique (1958–1985)

 Chow began publishing Modern Critique for the third time in Hong Kong in 1958.
 In 1960 he founded the Continental Research Institute which published the Peking Informers in English semi-monthly.
 The Continental Research Institute employed Chinese intellectuals who were refugees and received favorable criticism from various universities, research institutions and political leaders from around the world.
 He was also invited to numerous countries such as United States and Japan to speak about his experience and political insights.
 In 1982, he published his last book, The Liberalization Movement on China Mainland, The Key to save China, Asia and the World.
 He died in Hong Kong on August 20, 1985.
 His surviving family included his wife, Mon-Ying and five children.

 The Golden Era film

-In 2014, The Golden Era (film) directed by Ann Hui included Chow as one of the characters used to narrate the life of Xiao Hong (1911–1942), an important Chinese writer.
+In 2014, The Golden Era, directed by Ann Hui, included Chow as one of the characters used to narrate the life of Xiao Hong (1911–1942), an important Chinese writer.